Religious Education

 The teaching of R.E is going through a metamorphosis, with a sharper focus on supporting our students in developing their own worldview and in turn understanding the world view of others.
 Throughout their curriculum journey, we aim to provide opportunities for our students to reflect on the lens through which they view the world around them, allowing our students to explore questions of spirituality, identity, ethics, discrimination and prejudice.
 We will enable pupils to develop religious literacy and an understanding of what it means to be a person of faith or no faith.
 We will encourage pupils to engage critically with ideas and experience of religion, belief and spirituality and in turn understand their own personal worldview.
 Our R.E curriculum endeavours to teach Religious Education not as a survey of world religions but as a “deep dive” into Religion and Worldviews of many kinds.
 It shifts the emphasis from simply explaining the beliefs and practices of the major world faiths to exploring through academic disciplines the complex picture of religion and non-religion in the 21st century.
 This necessarily involves every pupil in considering at regular intervals their own personal or worldview.

-This has been achieved by building the KS3- KS5 curriculum around our Coventry and Warwickshire agreed Syllabus but also by reflecting on the needs, experiences of our school community.
-With consideration to the following features,
+This has been achieved by building the KS3- KS5 curriculum around our Coventry and Warwickshire agreed Syllabus but also by reflecting on the experiences and context of our school community.
+With consideration of the following features,

 • The character of our school community (as below) has been carefully considered alongside the national and international context in which we live.
 For example,